Syllabus for Winter 2018/19, Dec. 17, 2018-Jan. 8, 2019

 LENGTH: Each paper should consist of ca. 800-1000 words.

-Always submit a hard copy and upload a version to the dropbox on D2L!
-You must do both (not for the online course)!
+Always submit a hard copy and upload a version to the assignment file on D2L!
+You must do both (for the online course, only electronic copy)!

 Bibliography: See, for instance, my Handbook of Medieval Studies, ed.
 A. C. (Berlin and New York: De Gruyter, 2010; online in the library).
 Familiarize yourself with the various research sources in our library (MLA, JSTOr, etc.).
 Your outside sources ought to focus on the specific topic that you are addressing.
 The studies that you will consult cannot be from prior to 1960 (the older ones are not necessarily bad, but for learning experiences it is necessary for you to consult the latest research).